IBM-Security/verify-operator/README.md

 For a detailed description of IBM Security Verify refer to the [Offical documentation](https://www.ibm.com/docs/en/security-verify).

-The IBM Security Verify operator can consistently enforce policy-driven security by using the Ingress networking capability of OpenShift.
+The IBM Security Verify operator can consistently enforce policy-driven security by using the Ingress networking capability of OpenShift, in conjunction with the Nginx Ingress operator.
 With this approach, you can enforce authentication and authorization policies for all of the applications in your cluster at the same time, without ever changing your application code.
-You can also dynamically register your application to start protecting them centrally from the cloud via Verify SaaS.
+You can also dynamically register your application to start protecting them centrally from the cloud via IBM Security Verify SaaS.

 ### Prerequisites

 The are a number of prerequisites which must be met before the Verify operator can be installed and used, namely:

 1. The operator supports the [RedHat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) containerized environment and does not currently support other Kubernetes environments.
-2. The RedHat certificated [Nginx Ingress operator](https://catalog.redhat.com/software/operators/detail/5e9874913f398525a0ceb00d) must be installed and the applications which are to be protected by IBM Security Verify must be accessed by the service which is provided by the Ingress controller.
+2. The RedHat certified [Nginx Ingress operator](https://catalog.redhat.com/software/operators/detail/5e9874913f398525a0ceb00d) must be installed and the applications which are to be protected by IBM Security Verify must be accessed by the service which is provided by the Ingress controller.
 Please note that this operator is different to the standard Kubernetes Nginx Ingress operator.
-3. An IBM Security Verify tenant is required to provide authentication and adaptive access capabilities.
-A free trial tenant is available and can be requested by clicking on the `Try free edition` button on the [Verify product page](https://www.ibm.com/docs/en/security-verify).
+3. An IBM Security Verify SaaS tenant is required.
+Those that make use of the IBM Security Verify operator can use [Verify SaaS SSO](https://www.ibm.com/account/reg/us-en/signup?formid=urx-51255) if they do not already have access to a tenant.
+An IBM Security Verify SaaS tenant is required to provide authentication and adaptive access capabilities.

-> XXX: Still need to find out information on the creation of the OpenShift tenant.

 ### Restrictions